 But, once the baby has been born, her hormone levels drop back down again, and this shock to the system can then have an adverse effect, causing telogen effluvium to develop.

-Postpartum telogen effluvium can affect a lot of women too - as many as 50%.
+Postpartum telogen effluvium can affect a lot of women - as many as 50%.
+And there can be multiple causes of telogen effluvium as well.
+You can learn about all of these by reading this telogen effluvium article.

 This is an autoimmune disease.
 It can run in families and be stress-related.
 So, what with pregnancy and childbirth potentially being one of the most stressful events of your life, it’s hardly surprising that those women with a tendency towards this disease might experience it following a pregnancy.